 There are three components to the program: diagnostic, treatment, and service coordination.

 Diagnostic: Provides financial payment for testing to rule out the diagnosis of a serious health condition.
 (No financial eligibility is required).

 Treatment: Provides financial payment for treatment services once a diagnosis has been given.
 (Both medical and financial eligibility is required).

 Some of the services covered under these programs include laboratory testing, x-rays, doctor visits, prescriptions, therapies, medical supplies equipment, surgeries, hospitalizations, and the service of a public health nurse.

 Service Coordination: Helps families locate and coordinate services for their child.

-For more information on BCMH programming, please contact:
+For more information on CMH programming, please contact: